streamingfast/firehose-docs/content/operators/concepts/data-flow.md

 - An instrumented version of the native node process, which streams pieces of block data in a custom text-based protocol.
 - The `Extractor`, reading from that stream, reassembles the chunks into a Firehose block, writing it to persistent storage and broadcasting downstream.
+- The `Relayer` reads the broadcasted blocks to provide a live source of blocks from multiple `Extractor` instances.
 - The `Merger` bundles the Firehose blocks together in batches of 100 merged blocks, and stores them to an object store or to disk.
-- The `Relayer` reads the broadcasted blocks to provide a live source of blocks from multiple `Extractor` instances.
+- The `Indexer`, whose job it is to provide a targeted summary of the contents of each 100-blocks file, represented by an index file.
+- The `IndexProvider`, that knows how to unpack the index files and provide fast responses about block contents for filtering purposes.
-- The `Firehose` service receives blocks from either a file source (merged blocks) or a live source (relayer), and provides them in a “joined” manner to the consumers, through a gRPC connection.
+- The `Firehose` service receives blocks from either a file source (merged blocks), a live source (relayer), or an indexed file source (indexer + index provider), and returns them in a “joined” manner to the consumers, through a gRPC connection.

 ---